adamsilver/fdpb/02-a-checkout-flow.md

 </div>
 ```

-The input's `type` attribute is set to `tel` which on mobile phones will spawn a telephone-specific keyboard.
+The input's `type` attribute is set to `tel` which on mobile will spawn a telephone-specific keyboard.
 This makes it easier to enter a phone number thanks to the larger keypad.

 ![Tel keyboard](.)

 ### Marking Optional/Required Fields

-Whilst real-time notifications *add value*, we shouldn't assume everyone wants to receive them, nor that everyone has a mobile phone.
+While real-time notifications *add value*, we shouldn't assume everyone wants to receive them, nor that everyone has a mobile phone.
 So we follow principle 5, *Offer choice*, by marking the field as optional.
-This way, users can opt-in if they want.
+This way, users can opt-in if they like.

 Traditionally, required fields are marked with an asterisk.
-A legend, is usually placed above the form to denote its meaning.
-Luke Wobrelski says “including the phrase ‘optional’ after a label is much clearer than any visual symbol you could use to mean the same thing.
+A legend is usually placed above the form to denote its meaning but as Luke Wroblewski says “including the phrase ‘optional’ after a label is much clearer than any visual symbol you could use to mean the same thing.
 Someone may always wonder ‘what does this asterisk mean?’ and have to go hunting for a legend that explains it.”

 You might also be wondering why we're marking optional fields, instead of required ones.
-In “Required Versus Optional Fields”[^], Jessice Enders says “think about what we are doing when we mark something in an interface.
+In “Required Versus Optional Fields”[^], Jessica Enders says “think about what we are doing when we mark something in an interface.
 We are trying to indicate that it's different.”
 Thanks to the Question Protocol, most fields should be required, so we mark optional fields instead.
-And we do that by adding “(optional)” inside the label.

 ## 3. Delivery Address